mtwig/AcmeDocs/src/site/markdown/index.md

-# Live docs!
+# Section 1

-This is a sample repo.
-The purpose is to demonstrate a mechanism of keeping an up-to-date style guide, and how-to documents.
+This is some text.
+This is the first section.

-# Next step
+---

-Configure this to work on multi-module projects.
+# Section 2
-Some examples may require a complete demo project.
+This is the second section.